OS2mo/os2mo-data-import-and-export/reports/README.rst

         python /reports/shared_reports.py

 If only a subset of reports and/or different output formats are required, the API can be used directly -- refer to the following section.
+In the future, a Click CLI will be made available.

 API Reference